 If you’re on a budget, Ikea do some really nice bud vases for a couple of quid.

 This one can be tricky, because you don’t know what your friend already has, so maybe sneak a look at their bookshelves before committing.

-Though a bit out-dated apparently this book by DG Hessayon is the best guide according to the Amazon reviews.
+Though a bit out-dated apparently The House Plant Expert by DG Hessayon is the best guide according to the Amazon reviews.
 A lot of houseplant books are targeted to absolute beginners, so may not be suited to a long time plant person.

 Yes, practical and boring, but a great gift.
 If you’re looking to spend more, then buy a few.
 Or some pots too.

 Moss poles are useful, but not essential, so are often bought either as an afterthought or when your monstera has started attaching their aerial roots to your furniture.
 Getting a couple as a gift would be great.

 You can get them from garden centres, or Amazon.

 Misters are a bit controversial in the houseplant world, and there are three main camps, all positive that they’re correct.